Gerwazus/All-Skins/README.md

 **ALL SKINS ARE SORTED BY PLAYER NAME** ⬅️ *Keep in mind that* <br>
-If something is broke please PM me on Discord: ツ Gerwazus ツ#5604
+If something is missing/broke please PM me on Discord: ツ Gerwazus ツ#5604
 <br>
 <br>
 # [[ Velinda ] (elohere)](https://gerwi2.s-ul.eu/Qktq3IDX)